-When you work as a leasing agent, there are plenty of things to do daily.
+When you work as a leasing agent, there are many things to do daily.
 There are tenants and landlords to talk to.
 There are conversations to make with the right people.
 Information leads to opportunities.
-(NB – you can get plenty of commercial real estate leasing tips here in Snapshot – its free)

-A leasing agent must be ‘tuned’ to the local precinct and the businesses contained in that zone.
-Get to know exactly how many businesses you have in your territory and targeted buildings.
+A leasing agent must be tuned to the local precinct and the businesses in that zone.
+Know exactly how many businesses you have in your territory and targeted buildings.
 Get to know those businesses.

 - The larger and better buildings will create more interest when leasing.
 Canvass those buildings.

 - The larger businesses are prime targets for you given that they require help in occupancy.

 - Local landlords are worried about their cash flow and rental returns, so they specialise in providing ‘tenant turnaround’ solutions for upcoming vacancies.

 - Your database is a valuable marketing tool to generate many clients and enquiries.

 Where can you go with these facts?
 There are some proven strategies for getting more tenant or landlord enquiries in a city or town.
 They can be the basis of an ‘action plan’ for leasing agents.

 - Check out the Directory Boards – Go into your territory and streets, then determine where the prime and better buildings are.
 Take photos of the directory boards so you can later canvass the businesses for occupancy changes and needs.

 - Look for vacancy factors in local properties – There will be some vacancies now in your location to check out.
 Quality is critical when you lease a vacancy, a property, or premises.
 Constantly assess a vacancy from the tenant-biased ‘value’ elements of location, rent, tenant mix, lease offers, improvements, and landlord.